Pryor Field Regional Airport, Decatur, AL

 First on the list, as the biggest drawing card, would be the U.S. Space and Rocket Center in nearby Huntsville.
 The Saturn V Rocket sits right out front; you literally can’t miss it.
 Every kid from 8 to 80 will be totally enthralled.
 From Space Camp for the kids to awesome simulators that will leave you wondering what you did yesterday.
 Yes, they can leave you physically sore!
 There really is something for everyone.

-Second, is the natural beauty of this place with rolling green hills as far as you can see.
-The Tennessee River and all it has to offer is a peace seeker’s paradise.
+Second, there is the natural beauty of this place with rolling green hills as far as you can see.
+The Tennessee River, and all it has to offer, is a peace seeker’s paradise.
 Decatur is called “The River City“.
 Point Mallard Park and the Wheeler National Wildlife Refuge are just south of the Tennessee River.

 If you are attending a conference or event at the Von Braun Center in Huntsville, you need to check out the Big Springs International Park just outside South Hall.
 Take a quarter to feed the fish and the ducks.